afnanhussain2002/video-world/Readme.md

 5. Add the express on a variable on app.js file and export it.
 Then use it on main index.js file.

-6. Install cors and cookie parser and use them on app.js file
+6. Install cors and cookie parser and use them on app.js file.

+7. app.use(cors()) and set the origin and credentials:true